🔼The name Homer: Summary

 Whether the connection between the name Homer and the verb אמר ('amar) is etymologically defendable is not as important as the question whether the Biblical authors would consider referring to Homer as The Talker, which is perhaps comparable to names like Qoheleth and even Quran.
 The divine name Dabar YHWH means Word of God, and comes from the verb דבר (dabar), which too means to speak, yet the verb אמר ('amar) is clearly considered the less noble one of the two — a distinction which is comparable to that between our English verbs to speak and to talk, or the Greek verbs λεγω (lego) and λαλεω (laleo).

-Another group of verbs that might be construed as to be related to the name Homer is חמר (hmr).
+Another group of verbs that might be construed as to be related to the name Homer is formed from the root חמר (hmr).
 In some cases, names that start with the letter ח (heth) are transliterated in the Greek Septuagint as starting with a Χ (like Ham, חם, in Greek: Χαμ, or Horeb: חרב, in Greek: Χωρηβ) but often these names in Greek start with a vowel (for instance: Hobab, חבב, in Greek: Οβαβ, or Huldah, חלדה, in Greek: Ολδαν).

 Note that the Biblical name Hamor (חמור, in Greek: Εμμωρ) also comes from this verb, and belonged to the father of Shechem the Hivite, who raped Dinah, the only daughter of Jacob and sister of the twelve tribal patriarchs of Israel (Genesis 34:2).